CC-Archived/promise-as3/README.md

 The `done()` method ensures that any unhandled rejections are rethrown as Errors.

+**NOTE:** The `done()` method should only be used by a consumer of a Promise-returning API at the terminating node of a Promise chain.
+A Promise-returning API should never use `done()` internally for a Promise it intends to return to a consumer; otherwise, that Promise's rejection will be thrown as an RTE and will not actually be propagated to consumers.

 ### Logging

 The `log()` method provides a simple way to programmatically introduce logging within a Promise chain.